wujue0115/wowfy/docs/src/guide/usage.md

 **Here are some concise guidelines:**
 - All attributes related to Wowfy within HTML tags are prefixed with "w-".
+- All attributes should be `kebab-cased`.
 - Be sure to set the effect attribute.
 - Each effect attribute provides different option attributes; make sure not to use option attributes that are not provided by the specific effect.
+- Please do not set attributes repeatedly in HTML tags.

 ### Example
 Follow these steps to easily apply an effect.